see what we are saying here

 Adam | Akil | Alexander | Anna | Anisa | Avayin | Bram | Charlie | Charlise | Cole | Evan | Idris | James | Jeremiah | Joshua | Josiah | Larisa | Naomi | Olly | Ruth | Shiloh | Sophia | Temi | Zechariah

-created visual art and poetry during a series of workshops led by Klyde Broox and Nathan Eugene Carson in collaboration with Afro-Canadian Caribbean Association of Hamilton (ACCA).
+created visual art and poetry during a series of on line workshops led by Klyde Broox and Nathan Eugene Carson in collaboration with Afro-Canadian Caribbean Association of Hamilton (ACCA).

 Their imagery suggests possibilities for creative and supportive interplay between persons and places, while portraying the written word as an echo of the spoken word.
 Nathan and Klyde guided participants through an online process which blended analog and digital techniques to read images as text and treat texts as images.
 This artwork illustrates connections between drawing and writing, it embodies ideas about “painting” scenes with words, and approaches the paintbrush as a pen; cursor as scissors or chisel; poetry as verbal painting; and drawing, painting, sculpting as storytelling.